 Understand your Values.
 Understanding your core values and goals in life will help guide you in decision making.
 For example, you are a hard working and honest individual when it comes to your job, which is why it upsets you that you may be late.

 Take Action.
-Using your values, you can decide what action you would take to take on the challenge or problem.
-In the example of being stuck in traffic on the way to work, you may decide that you will be honest with your conference call why you missed it.
+Using your values, you can decide what action to take in relation to the challenge or problem.
+In the example of being stuck in traffic on the way to work, you may decide that you will be honest in your conference call and explain why you missed it.
 You can rely on your hard work ethic to try to compensate for the missed call.
 You can trust that your honesty and work ethic will be valued and understood in this situation.

 Psychological flexibility and Acceptance and Commitment Theory are powerful tools that may allow you to tackle life’s curveballs with grace and joy.
-They are currently utilized in coping with depression, anxiety, chronic pain and many other mental health struggles.
-If you would like to speak with a therapist about utilizing psychological flexibility in your life, book in a time to speak to a psychologist call us on (02) 6262 6157 or book an appointment online.
+They are currently utilised in coping with depression, anxiety, chronic pain and many other mental health struggles.
+If you would like to speak with a psychologist about utilising psychological flexibility in your life, you can contact us on (02) 6262 6157 or book an appointment online.

 Related reading: